 If you're a lodger, lodger insurance doesn't cover you.
 Lodger insurance is there to protect your landlord's property or possessions from any damages.

 Your possessions are not your landlord's responsibility.
 If you want your belongings to be covered, you need to get your own contents insurance policy.
+If you're looking to just cover your belongings in your own room, contents insurance for one room may be better suited to you.

 What’s the difference between a lodger and a tenant?